dy/piezo/docs/r&d.md

 # Language design / issues R&D

+## [x] WAT, WASM?
+All targets

+Having wat files is more useful than direct compilation to binary form:

++ wat files are human-readable, so it's possible to debug mistakes and do changes
++ wat files are standard interchangeable format with proven compiler: no need to reimplement compilation and deal with its bugs
++ optimization out of the box
+- wat files are still a bit hard
+- modifying wat files creates divergence from son files..

 ## [x] frames as vectors

   * like glsl (data views to underlying block buffer), with [standard channel ids](https://en.wikipedia.org/wiki/Surround_sound#Standard_speaker_channels); swizzles as `a.l, a.r = a.r, a.l; a.fl, a.fr = a.fl`